Antonio Garbasso

 Antonio Garbasso (16 April 1871 – 14 March 1933) was an Italian physicist and National Fascist Party politician.
-He was the 14th mayor and the 1st podestà of Florence, Kingdom of Italy.
+He was the 14th mayor of Florence in the Kingdom of Italy and the 1st podestà of Florence during Fascist Italy.

-Biography and career
+Early life

-After completing his high school studies at the Vincenzo Gioberti classical high school in Turin, he graduated in physics at the University of Turin in 1892 with Andrea Naccari, already standing out during his studies both for his experimental research on the variation of the resistance of iron and nickel in a magnetic field, and for some studies on the electric and magnetic vectors in plane waves.Immediately afterwards he went to Germany to follow some advanced courses, first under the guidance of Heinrich Rudolf Hertz at the University of Bonn and then of Hermann von Helmholtz and Emil Aschkinass at the University of Berlin.
+Garbasso was born in Vercelli on 16 April 1871.
+After completing his high school studies at the Vincenzo Gioberti classical high school in Turin, he graduated in physics at the University of Turin in 1892 with Andrea Naccari, already standing out during his studies both for his experimental research on the variation of the resistance of iron and nickel in a magnetic field, and for some studies on the electric and magnetic vectors in plane waves.
+Immediately afterwards, he went to Germany to follow some advanced courses, first under the guidance of Heinrich Hertz at the University of Bonn and then of Hermann von Helmholtz and Emil Aschkinass at the University of Berlin.

+Career

-Having returned to Italy, he continued his research in Turin (where, in 1894, he obtained a libera docenza in experimental physics) on the possible relationships between optical and electromagnetic phenomena in matter, a topic that Garbasso had been dealing with since his doctoral thesis, which focused on an effect discovered by Augusto Righi in 1878 regarding the rotational polarization of light.
+Having returned to Italy, Garbasso continued his research in Turin (where in 1894 obtained a libera docenza in experimental physics) on the possible relationships between optical and electromagnetic phenomena in matter, a topic that Garbasso had been dealing with since his doctoral thesis, which focused on an effect discovered by Augusto Righi in 1878 regarding the rotational polarization of light.
 The experiences and studies of this period would prove to be precursors of many results that would later be achieved by other foreign scholars in the electromagnetic theory of radiation, which would pave the way for the study of optical resonance.

-In 1895, having also obtained a teaching position in mathematical physics at the University of Pisa, he taught mathematical physics there until 1897, when he moved again to the University of Turin, where he remained until 1903.
-Here, still as a lecturer in mathematical physics, he taught various courses on new electromagnetic theory of light according to James Clerk Maxwell, but he also carried out studies and research on X-rays, recently discovered by Wilhelm Conrad Röntgen.
+In 1895, having obtained a teaching position in mathematical physics at the University of Pisa, Garbasso taught mathematical physics there until 1897, when he moved again to the University of Turin, where he remained until 1903.
+Here, still as a lecturer in mathematical physics, he taught various courses on new electromagnetic theory of light according to James Clerk Maxwell, and also carried out studies and research on X-rays, recently discovered by Wilhelm Conrad Röntgen.
 In 1903, having won two competitions for the chair of both mathematical physics and experimental physics, he opted for the latter, becoming associate professor of experimental physics at the University of Genoa, where he remained until 1913, when he moved to the same chair at the Istituto di Studi Superiori di Firenze, taking over from Antonio Roiti, where he remained until his death.
 In Florence, in addition to strengthening the Physics Institute of Arcetri, he contributed to the creation of a school of physics, calling many of the most brilliant minds in Italian physics of the time.
-Among his students and assistants, we remember Antonino Lo Surdo, Rita Brunetti, Giuseppe Occhialini, Bruno Rossi, Franco Rasetti, Francesco Rodolico and Vasco Ronchi.
+Among his students and assistants were Antonino Lo Surdo, Rita Brunetti, Giuseppe Occhialini, Bruno Rossi, Franco Rasetti, Francesco Rodolico, and Vasco Ronchi.